Henry Makinwa

-Henry Olufosoye Makinwa (born 6 November 1977) is a Nigerian retired footballer who played as a forward.
+Henry Olufosoye Makinwa (born 6 November 1977) is a Nigerian former footballer who played as a forward.

-A journeyman, he represented 17 clubs in 11 countries during his professional career (his own included).
+A journeyman, he represented 17 clubs in 11 countries during his professional career.

 Club career

 Early years / Portugal

 After playing for three teams in his homeland, Makinwa moved abroad at the age of 19, his first stop being Rayo Vallecano in the Spanish second division.
 In the following transfer window, without having appeared officially for the club, he signed for F.C.
 Penafiel in Portugal, in the same level.

 Makinwa (known in Portugal as Maki) spent the following four-and-a-half seasons in the country, mostly for Vitória de Setúbal.
 In the 2000–01 campaign he scored a career-best – in Europe – eight goals in 28 games, as the Sadinos returned to the Primeira Liga immediately after being relegated; in late February 2003, he left S.C.
 Farense and switched to Romania with FC Rapid București.